 LED Visor lights: visor lights often prove to be a useful addition to fire trucks.
 Visor lights can provide an additional light source for helping injured people or fanning flames in the dark, but they can also be used as warning lights for managing traffic.
 Although this is predominantly a job undertaken by the police, fire crews may be called in to help with large-scale incidents and they can also provide additional assistance at the scene of crashes to help officers keep other drivers safe.

 The look and sound of a firetruck are unmistakable.
 If you see a firetruck in the distance, you know that you need to move out of the way to let it through or pass it with extra care.
 Emergency lights fitted to fire vehicles play a range of important roles.
 Not only do they protect the public and encourage them to proceed carefully, but they also enable firefighters to work in almost any environment imaginable.
-The nature of this job means that individuals may encounter incredibly challenging surroundings, and emergency lights maximize the chances of a successful outcome.
+The nature of this job means that individuals may encounter incredibly challenging surroundings, and emergency lights such as the firefighter light bar maximize the chances of a successful outcome.

 Tow trucks may be fitted with different types of emergency light bar to attract the attention of drivers, pedestrians and first responders.
 Here are some examples of the types of lights commonly employed by tow truck drivers:

-Full size LED light bars: full size LED light bars emit powerful beams of light that illuminate vast areas surrounding the vehicle.
+Full size LED light bars: full size LED tow truck light bars emit powerful beams of light that illuminate vast areas surrounding the vehicle.
 LED light bars are ideal for towing, but they can also be incredibly useful for drivers attempting to load vehicles onto the truck, secure stranded vehicles and alert other drivers to the presence of obstacles in the road.
 Light bars come in a range of sizes, and you can customize the settings to suit the individual vehicle.

 Dash and deck lighting: LED dash and deck lights are ideal for vehicles that operate at night.
 They provide additional light, which not only makes the road safer, but also enables tow truck drivers to see what they are doing.
 If there is limited light available, this can hinder your ability to help others and simultaneously put your safety at risk.
 Dash and deck lights are portable and versatile, as they can be fitted to almost any part of the truck.